 Steps to Services Excellence

-This brief call is for service-based business leaders wanting to increase profitability and productivity by improving their ability to serve their ideal clients.
+This webinar is for service-based business leaders wanting to increase profitability and productivity by improving their ability to serve their ideal clients.
 We’ll cover the high points of what’s necessary to achieve service excellence and address a few of the most common questions.

 Sign up to get notified about our next call!

-If you are responsible for the quality of service you provide to clients, volunteers, or donors, you’re invited to join me for a 30-minute overview called “Steps to Services Excellence.”
-This is an informal call to highlight the major milestones in designing services and answer questions from the November 28th Workuity Lunch and Learn in Phoenix, “How to Make and Achieve More as a Services-Based Business.”
+If you are responsible for the quality of service you provide to clients, volunteers, or donors, you’re invited to join me for “Steps to Services Excellence” where we’ll highlight the major milestones in designing services and answer your questions.

 You can sign up for announcements about future calls here.